KDE/digikam-doc/asset_management/data_protection.rst

     :alt:
     :align: center

+    The Data Workflow Between Application and Storage Media

 This diagram depicts the transmission chain elements in a computer, all transitions are susceptible to transmission errors.
 The Linux ZFS and BTRFS file system at least ensure the OS to disk path of data integrity.

 The Byte Error Rate (BER) for memory and transmission channels is in the order of 1 in 10 Million (10E-7 bit).
 That just means that 1 in 3000 images has an error only due to transmission problems.
 Now how dramatic that is for an image is left to chance, it could mean that the image is destroyed or that a pixel somewhere changed its value, due to the compression used on almost all images one cannot predict the gravity of a single bit error impact.
 Often one sees some partial images instead of the full image.